Pick the base before the room

 Best Obradoiro signal Parador Hostal dos Reis Catolicos

-It is the strongest first-wave answer when the stay should remain tied to the Cathedral square.
+It is the strongest focused answer when the stay should remain tied to the Cathedral square.

 1. 1